p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 # Cult of QoL - A Collection

 * Removes intros.
 * Cheese the fishing mini-game.
 (No need to press anything apart from the initial cast).
 The reeling UI is also hidden.
+Compatible with Auto-Fish accessability settings.
-* Remove extra buttons from menus (Discord, bug report, Twitch etc.)
+* Remove extra buttons from main menu and pause menus.
+(Discord, bug report, Twitch etc.)
 * Collect tithes/inspire all at once (unless they're in prison, sleeping, using the bathroom or dissenting.)
 * Reverse the damage change to the golden fleece introduced in 1.0.13.
 * Double the rate the damage increases with the golden fleece.
 * Halves (where possible) the cost of refining goods.
 Gets rounded up. i.e. something that costs 3 originally ends up being 2.
 Something that costs 10, becomes 5.
 * Cure illness/exhaustion when a follower gains loyalty (the floaty white eyes thing).
-* Unlock pre-order DLC and Twitch items (Plushie building, drops)
+* Unlock pre-order DLC and Twitch drops 1 to 7.
-* You can now collect tithe from the oldies again.
-Brutal.
+* You can now collect tithe from the oldies.
 * Increase silo/fertilizer capacity to 32.
 * Increase collection speed from certain structures (shrines, beds, chest near main portal, windmill(?))
 * Turn off propaganda speakers of a night.
-Despite the flame being on, they don't use fuel.
-Working on the flame part.
 * Make the days longer.
 The default is 2x, and that already feels long.
 * Manipulate game speed, or halt it.
 Not to be confused with day length, this makes EVERYTHING faster.).
 Left/Right arrow keys to change, default speed is the up key.
 * Disable game over mechanic.